serhieiev/DevOps-GL-BaseCamp/README.md

 - Jenkins is automatically provisioned and runs in Docker container

-- Check Video Demo below to see Jenkins pipeline in action
+- Check Video Demo down below to see Jenkins pipeline in action

 ## Video Demo